 Mergers/de-mergers failing to meet these standards will be treated as taxable dispositions.
 Where participants are not residents, the tax-free status is available if assets held in Colombia represent 20% or less of the worldwide aggregate of assets of the group.

-A Significant Economic Presence (SEP) rule is unilaterally introduced whereby the sale of goods or provision of digital services into Colombia will attract withholding tax at 10% or, at the election of the provider, a 3% (over gross revenues) will apply subject to registration and an annual income tax filing.
+An SEP rule is unilaterally introduced whereby the sale of goods or provision of digital services into Colombia will attract WHT at 10% or, at the election of the provider, a 3% tax (over gross revenues) will apply, subject to registration and an annual income tax filing.

-Exceeding a revenue cap of over USD275k per year as well as a 300,000 customer/user threshold or showing the prices in COP or allowing payment in COP opens the door to eligibility for SEP.
-These rules will apply beginning 2024
+Exceeding a revenue cap of USD 275,000 per year, as well as a 300,000 customer/user threshold or showing the prices in COP or allowing payment in COP, opens the door to eligibility for SEP.
+These rules will apply beginning in 2024.